Lymph node biopsy

 When the local anesthetic is injected, you will feel a prick and a mild stinging.
 The biopsy site will be sore for a few days after the test.

 After an open or laparoscopic biopsy, the pain is mild and you can easily control it with an over-the-counter pain medicine.
 You may also notice some bruising or fluid leaking for a few days.
 The incision should heal in 10 to 14 days.
 Follow instructions for taking care of the incision.
 While the incision is healing, avoid any type of intense exercise or heavy lifting.

 The test is used to diagnose cancer, sarcoidosis, or an infection (such as tuberculosis):

 If a lymph node biopsy does not show any signs of cancer, it is more likely that other lymph nodes nearby are also cancer-free.
-This information can help the health care provider decide about further tests and treatments.
+This information can help the provider decide about further tests and treatments.

 What Abnormal Results Mean

 Abnormal results may be due to many different conditions, from very mild infections to cancer.